AfonsoTenda/JARVIS-GPT4/README.md

 - "Jarvis, turn off the lights."
 - "Activate workshop lights."
 - "Deactivate workshop lights."
+- You can ask it any questions and it will respond based on a GPT4 reply.
-- Other commands that you can add
+- Other commands that you can add since this project is modular.

 ## Necessary supplies
-- Orange Pi 3 LTS (With Ubuntu)
+- 🍊Orange Pi 3 LTS (With Ubuntu on the SD Card)
-- 3D printer and Filament
+- ⚙️3D printer and Filament
-- 3 LEDS
+- 💡3 LEDS
-- 1 Buzzer
+- 🔊1 Buzzer

 The last 3 are only if you want to make a case and let the user know what JARVIS is doing.

 ## Getting Started